Skip to main content

 Key takeaways

-• Pre-production is where strategy, scope, and logistics get honest.
+• Pre-production is where strategy, scope, approvals, and logistics get honest.

 Planning job